 WILDFLOWERS OF NEW MEXICO

-Spherical clusters of tiny, white flowers grow on this 2–9-foot tall plant that favors wet habitats.
+Spherical clusters of tiny, white flowers grow on this 2–9-foot-tall-plant that favors wet habitats.
 The stout, smooth stems often have purple streaks or spots and are hollow except at the nodes.
 All parts are DEADLY POISONOUS, especially the fleshy tuberous roots.

 FLOWERS: June–September.
 Flower stems, 3/4–7 inches long (2–18 cm), radiate from a single point to form a rounded array consisting of numerous umbrella-shaped clusters (umbels) of tiny white flowers, each with 5 petals.

 LEAVES: Alternate.
 Blade pinnately compound, 6–18 inches (15–45 cm) long, divided into leaflets spaced opposite along midrib.
-Leaflets divided again 2-3 times, lance-shaped, 3/4–4 inches long (2–10 cm), serrated margins.
+Leaflets divided again 2-3 times, lance-shaped, 3/4–4 inches long (2–10 cm), with serrated margins.

 HABITAT: Wet meadows, stream banks in mountains.